Anti-Barney humor: Barney vs. EFF

 EFF claiming infringement of the Barney character.
 EFF strongly defended itself against these claims citing the established defence of parody, backed by United States First Amendment protections.

 As of 29 November 2006, the EFF successfully defended an anti-Barney website from a lawsuit.
 An article in British publication The Register applauded the victory.

 Barney vs. CyberCheeze

 Around 2001, Olympia, Washington-based comedy website CyberCheeze posted a work entitled "150 Ways to Kill the Purple Dinosaur".
-Lyons threatened legal action in response, and CyberCheeze replied on their site that the threat was "about as intellectual as the purple quivering mass of gyrating goo you call Barney, but that it also is demeaning to everyone that visits our website and reads this worthless attempt and scare tactic."Wired News: "Lawyers: Keep Barney Pure", includes reference to the EFF situation.
+Lyons threatened legal action in response, and CyberCheeze replied on their site that the threat was "about as intellectual as the purple quivering mass of gyrating goo you call Barney, but that it also is demeaning to everyone that visits our website and reads this worthless attempt and scare tactic."